 Dogs and cats under 3 kilogrammes can stay; beds and bowls are provided.
 Pets can stay in all room categories, but are not allowed in the restaurant or pool area.
 See more pet-friendly hotels in Marrakech.

-The hotel have a sweet candy-coloured kids' club for 4–12 year olds.
-Free baby cots and extra beds (free for under-4s, MAD600 for over-4s) can be added to all room types.
+There's a candy-coloured kids' club for 4–12 year olds.
+Baby cots and extra beds (free for under-4s, MAD600 for over-4s) can be added to all room types.
 Babysitting is MAD150 an hour and must be booked 24 hours in advance.

 All ages are welcome and the hotel has plenty of child-friendly features.